minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 ### 3.1.4.
 Custom view components

 You may notice that we use a custom view called CustomTextBox in the code snippet above.
 Yes, we can create our own custom view in SwiftUI, all the custom views are defined in the [Custom](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Views/Custom) folder.
-Let's create a new SwiftUI file named "CustomTextBox.swift" and add the following code:
+Let's create a new SwiftUI file named [CustomTextBox.swift](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Views/Custom/CustomTextBox) and add the following code:

 ```swift
 struct CustomTextBox: View {